Student Research Competition Final Competition:

 Visualization of Angle-dependent Plasmonic Structural Coloration by FDTD-simulated BSDF and Ray-tracing Rendering

-To enter the ACM Student Research Competition, please Submit a Poster by 28 April and check “yes” in the “Would you like to submit to the ACM Student Research Competition” box on the submission form.
+Poster contributors can enter the ACM Student Research Competition, by checking “yes” in the “Would you like to submit to the ACM Student Research Competition” box on the submission form.
 To be eligible for the ACM Student Research Competition:

 Posters selected to compete in the SRC are judged in two stages.
 In the first stage, a panel of distinguished judges views the SRC posters during the poster sessions and selects 6-8 of the semi-finalists – one group of undergraduate submissions, and one group of graduate submissions.
 These finalists present their work to SIGGRAPH 2020 attendees during the ACM SRC Final Presentation.
 At the end of the presentations, the judges announce the first-, second, and third-place winners in the undergraduate and graduate categories.
 First-place undergraduate and graduate winners go on to the Student Research Competition Grand Finals.